fcannizzaro/destiny-transparent-weapons/README.md

 ## Resources

-In the `/images` directory you can find every legendary and exotic weapon image.
+In the `/images` directory you can find every legendary and exotic weapons.

 ## Workflow